sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

       succeed and signature wasn't specified in the directive.
    :param return_annotation: function return annotation as a string of the form
       ``" -> annotation"``, or ``None`` if there is no return annotation
+   :param documenter: The :class:`sphinx.ext.autodoc.Documenter` instance.
+See
+      `Removing Type Hints`_ example.

+   .. versionadded:: 2.1

+      The ``documenter`` parameter.
+Starting with Sphinx 2.1, the event is tried with 8 parameters.
+If it fails, the event will be called with 7 parameters (everything except ``documenter``).
+In Sphinx 4.0+ only 8 parameters will be used.

 The :mod:`sphinx.ext.autodoc` module provides factory functions for commonly needed docstring processing in event :event:`autodoc-process-docstring`: